casys-utokyo/fadec/README.md

         ```sh
         $ cd dev/vivado
         $ ./move_bitstream.sh /path/to/vivado_project_directory pynq:/path/to/fadec
-        # The project directory name should be "dvmvs".
+        # The project directory would be "./dev/vivado/dvmvs" by default.
         # You can also specify a remote directory for the project directory.
         ```